thoomi/traffic-sign-classifier/writeup.md

 #### 2. Training Data Augmentation

-The fifth code cell of the IPython notebook contains the code for augmenting the data set.
+The fifth code cell of the IPython notebook contains the code for augmenting the dataset.

 I decided to generate additional data because some classes in the training data set are underrepresented.
-In order to help the network to generalize and correctly classify those classes I augmented the original data set by generating new images with small and random transformations (translate, rotate, shear).
+In order to help the network to generalize and correctly classify those classes, I augmented the original data set by generating new images with small and random transformations (translate, rotate, shear).
 At different stages in the process of finding the right parameters, I tried various numbers and finally settled with a maximum of 2500 images for each class.
 This gives a good compromise between accuracy and training speed.

 Here are some examples of original images and their augmented counterparts: